Multiple Effect Evaporators

-For the same overall pressure differential and process conditions, the evaporator with more effects will require less steam.
+For the same overall process conditions, the evaporator with more effects will require less steam.
 The evaporation in each effect will be approximately 0.7 to 0.9 pounds for each pound of steam condensed in the first-effect heat exchanger.
-For the same evaporation rate, a five-effect evaporator will require about 25% of the steam required for a single-effect evaporator.
 In actual practice, the steam economy can vary widely because of differences in feed temperature and other energy requirements such as heats of dilution and crystallization.

 The number of effects is limited by the total available temperature difference between the plant steam and the cooling water temperature.
 Process liquors with high boiling point elevations typically operate with fewer effects.